Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Process representation via neural networks

 \subsection{Embedding}

-Following the training of the ANNs, the corresponding decision variables and algebraic constraints necessary for representing the network architecture and input–output behavior are integrated into the overall MIQCP formulation via the \texttt{OMLT} framework,\cite{Ceccon.2022} as detailed in \autoref{Section: Superstructure optimization with mixtures/model description}.
+Following the training of the ANNs, the corresponding decision variables and algebraic constraints necessary for representing the network architecture and input–output behavior are integrated into the overall MIQCP formulation \emph{via} the \texttt{OMLT} framework \cite{Ceccon.2022}, as detailed in \autoref{Section: Superstructure optimization with mixtures/model description}.
 This integration involves establishing equality constraints that directly couple the ANN input and output variables (denoted as $f^{\mathrm{ANN}}_{j,\mathrm{(input,}i)}$ and $f^{\mathrm{ANN}}_{j,\mathrm{(output,}o)}$ for process $j$ and input/output $i$/$o$) to the decision variables defined within the superstructure (see \autoref{Fig.: General process modeling.}).
 For instance, the decision variable representing the reaction temperature in the biomass gasification step is mapped to the seventh input node of the corresponding gasification ANN ($T_{\mathrm{(Gasification,2)}} = f^{\mathrm{ANN}}_{\mathrm{Gasification,(input,7)}}$).
 Output variables of the ANNs are then expressed as functions of these linked inputs.
-As an illustrative example, the mass fractions of hydrocarbon species at the first outlet port of the FT synthesis process are computed via the trained FT ANN model according to the following relation:
+As an illustrative example, the mass fractions of hydrocarbon species at the first outlet port of the FT synthesis process are computed \emph{via} the trained FT ANN model according to the following relation:

 Important operating parameters such as the reaction temperature, the pressure and the mass fraction of \ce{H2} at the inlet ($T_{\mathrm{(FT,1)}}, \, p_{\mathrm{FT}}, \, w^{\mathrm{in}}_{\mathrm{H_2,(FT,1)}}$) are taken into account as ANN inputs and thus influence the outputs.
 Through this formulation, all input and output variables of the embedded ANNs are hard-linked to the superstructure’s decision variables, ensuring full integration of data-driven surrogate models within the global optimization framework.
-A complete enumeration of the associated equality and inequality constraints is provided in the Supplementary Information.
+Subsection D.4.\@ in the SI provides a complete list of the associated equality and inequality constraints.